Xeron2000/gitTrend/README.md

-# gitTrend - GitHub Trending Repositories Notifier (GitHub Actions Focused)
+# gitTrend - GitHub Trending Repositories Notifier

-gitTrend is a tool designed to scrape trending repositories from GitHub and send daily notifications via Telegram.
-It is specifically designed to be used with GitHub Actions for fully automated daily updates, requiring no local setup for regular use.
+gitTrend is a command-line tool to scrape trending repositories from GitHub and optionally send daily notifications via Telegram.
+It is designed to be used with Linux cron for automated daily updates.

 ## Features

-- **GitHub Actions First**: Optimized for seamless integration with GitHub Actions for daily automated scraping and notifications.
-- **Scrape GitHub Trending Repositories**: Automatically fetches the latest trending repositories based on your configured filters.
+- **Scrape GitHub Trending Repositories**: Fetches the latest trending repositories based on configured filters.
-- **Telegram Notifications**: Sends daily updates of trending repositories directly to your Telegram chat (optional).
+- **Telegram Notifications**: Sends daily updates of trending repositories to your Telegram chat (optional).
-- **Configurable Filters**: Customize trends by spoken language, programming language, and time range via `config.json`.
+- **Configurable Filters**: Filter trends by spoken language, programming language, and time range via `config.json`.
-- **Minimal Setup**: Primarily designed for GitHub Actions, eliminating the need for local installation for daily operation.

-## GitHub Actions Setup (Recommended - No Local Setup Needed)

-Get started with daily trending GitHub repository notifications in just a few steps using GitHub Actions:

-1.  **Repository Secrets**:
-    -   Navigate to your GitHub repository settings -> "Secrets and variables" -> "Actions".
-    -   Create the following repository secrets:
-        -   `TELEGRAM_BOT_TOKEN`: Your Telegram Bot API token (required for Telegram notifications).
-        -   `TELEGRAM_CHAT_ID`: Your Telegram Chat ID (required for Telegram notifications).

-2.  **Configuration via `config.json`**:
-    -   Modify the `config.json` file in your repository to define your preferred filters and Telegram notification settings.

-    ```json
-    {
-      "spokenLanguage": "",
-      "progLanguage": "",
-      "timeRange": "daily",
-      "telegramBotToken": "",
-      "telegramChatID": ""
-    }
-    ```

-    -   `spokenLanguage`: Filter by spoken language (e.g., `en`, `zh`).
-Leave empty for all languages.
-    -   `progLanguage`: Filter by programming language (e.g., `go`).
-Leave empty for all programming languages.
-    -   `timeRange`: Set the time range for trending repositories: `daily`, `weekly`, or `monthly`.
-Default is `daily`.
-    -   `telegramBotToken`: Your Telegram Bot API token.
-Required for enabling Telegram notifications.
-    -   `telegramChatID`: Your Telegram Chat ID.
-Required if `telegramBotToken` is provided.

-3.  **Enable Workflow**:
-    -   Ensure the GitHub Actions workflow located at `.github/workflows/scrape-and-notify.yml` is enabled in your repository.
-This workflow is pre-configured to run daily at midnight UTC.

-With these steps, you'll receive daily updates of GitHub trending repositories directly in your Telegram chat, completely automated through GitHub Actions!
+- **Cron Scheduling**: Designed for automated daily runs using Linux cron.

-## Optional Local Testing
+## Installation

-For testing purposes or if you wish to run gitTrend locally, follow these steps:

-### Prerequisites for Local Testing
+### Prerequisites

 - [Go](https://golang.org/dl/) 1.22.4+
 - [Git](https://git-scm.com/downloads)

-### Local Testing Installation
+### Running from Source

 1. Clone the repository: